 You’ll need to know how to plan, budget, schedule and manage entire teams and projects to a high standard.

 Another element is knowing how to prioritise tasks accordingly.
 Agile teams work in shorter cycles and therefore time is your biggest enemy, knowing what needs attention and in which order is key.

 Priorities can change quickly, as can customer demands.
 You’ll need to be comfortable working under pressure and flexible when having to switch gears and meet project deliverables.

 Excellent communication skills

 APMs work with multiple teams and even departments, this means the ability to communicate clearly and concisely is an important part of your toolkit.
 You’ll need to make sure everybody involved in the project understands their role and what needs to be done.

-Critical thinking plays a role in almost every situation as an APM.
+Critical thinking plays a role in almost every situation for Agile project managers.
 From choosing the right team to planning deadlines and budgets to brainstorming ideas and evaluating data.
 You’ll need to show initiative and think on your feet quickly to make decisions.